Where Heaven and Earth Meet

 “I am telling the story.
 Do you want to know about it?
 Or would you prefer to tell one of your own?”

 Justus was silent.
 He took some beer, and Gus went on.

 “Before Rama, there was Parashurama.
 And before Parashurama, there were others.”

 “Yes, a fish, a turtle, a lion.”

 “We don’t have to go back that far.”
 Gus said with a quiet smile.
 “Let’s just say that the gods often are on Earth simply to participate in human living.
-To do this, they have to be completely human, experiencing human desires, losses, failures tragedies, successes and all the things that other human beings go through.”
+To do this, they have to be completely human, experiencing human desires, losses, failures, triumphs, tragedies, successes, and all the things that other human beings go through.”

 “Why do they live as humans, if they are gods?
-Can’t they do better?”
+Can’t they do better than that?”